billwheatley/provision-desktop/README.md

 ./provision-localhost.sh -h
 ```

-## (Optional) Reboot / Restart when you are done
+## (Optional) Reboot / Restart when these are done

 These do not do any automatic reboots of the system.
-However I leave that decision up to the user.
+I leave that decision up to the user.
 Generally I recommend a reboot after the following:

 * Initial provision
 * Large package manager update